grantjenks/python-sortedcontainers/docs/implementation.rst

 Implementation Details
 ======================

 The :doc:`Sorted Containers<index>` internal implementation is based on a couple observations.
-The first is that Python lists are fast, *really fast*.
-They have great characteristics for memory management and random access.
-The second is that bisect.insort is fast.
+The first is that Python's `list` is fast, *really fast*.
+Lists have great characteristics for memory management and random access.
+The second is that `bisect.insort` is fast.
 This is somewhat counter-intuitive since it involves shifting a series of items in a list.
 But modern processors do this really well.
 A lot of time has been spent optimizing mem-copy/mem-move-like operations both in hardware and software.

-But using only one list and bisect.insort would produce sluggish behavior for lengths exceeding ten thousand.
-So the implementation of :doc:`SortedList<sortedlist>` uses a list of lists to store elements.
+But using only one list and `bisect.insort` would produce sluggish behavior for lengths exceeding ten thousand.
+So the implementation of :doc:`sortedlist` uses a list of lists to store elements.
 In this way, inserting or deleting is most often performed on a short list.
 Only rarely does a new list need to be added or deleted.

-:doc:`SortedList<sortedlist>` maintains three internal variables: ``_lists``,
+:doc:`sortedlist` maintains three internal variables: `_lists`, `_maxes`, and
-``_maxes``, and ``_index``.
-The first is simply the list of lists; each member is a sorted sublist of elements.
+`_index`.
+The first is simply the list of lists, each member is a sorted sublist of elements.
 The second contains the maximum element in each of the sublists.
 This is used for fast binary-search.
 The last maintains a tree of pair-wise sums of the lengths of the lists.

 Lists are kept balanced using the load factor.
 If a sublist's length exceeds double the load then it is split in two.
 Likewise at half the load it is